There is just something about dots that make them the quintessential art project embellishment.

 Here are a few techniques that I just loved…

-I created this polka dot technique quite by accident.
+I created this polka dot technique by accident.
 I had some tag board lying around and a big hole punch that I got from Michael’s craft store a while back.
 It’s a Martha Stewart Brand and is widely available in most of the stores.

 I was using the tag board to punch out dots for a Kasuma project that I was doing for members of The Sparklers Club.